-In March 2021, the Foundation was granted a \$112,717 forgivable loan under the Paycheck Protection Program (PPP) of the CARES Act to manage cash flows and meet expenditures as they come due.
-In December 2021, the Foundation was given official forgiveness of the loan amount, as the funds were used for qualifying expenses.
-The Foundation is accounting for the loan as a conditional contribution under the accounting guidance.
-The Foundation substantially met all conditions for forgiveness during the year ended December 31, 2021, and recorded revenue, included in miscellaneous income, in connection with the forgiven PPP loan.
+In April 2020 and March 2021, the Foundation was granted \$100,050 and \$112,717 forgivable loans under the Paycheck Protection Program (PPP) of the CARES Act to manage cash flows and meet expenditures as they come due.
+The Foundation was given official forgiveness of the loan amounts, as the funds were used for qualifying expenses.
+The amounts were previously recorded as income and could be subject to future oversight.